Peanut allergy is one of the most common food allergies.

 - Candy (including chocolate candy)

 - Egg rolls

 - Sauces such as chili sauce, hot sauce, pesto, gravy, mole sauce and salad dressing

 - Sunflower seeds (which are often produced on equipment shared with peanuts)

 - Sweets such as pudding, cookies, baked goods, pies and hot chocolate

-- Some vegetarian food products, especially those advertised as meat substitutes
+- Vegetarian food products, especially those advertised as meat substitutes

-- Peanut hulls can sometimes be found in compost, which can be added as top-dressing on lawns.
-Before you hire a contractor, inquire about the use of peanut hulls in compost so that you can make an informed decision.
+Also, peanut hulls (shells) can sometimes be found in compost, which can be used as lawn fertilizer.
+Before you hire a contractor, ask whether they use peanut hulls in their compost so you can make an informed decision.